Home » All Recipes » Bread and Baked Goods » Pan De Yuca (Gluten-Free Cheese Bread)

 • Use a baking dish: Instead of using a muffin tin, you can also bake this cheese bread in a 9×13 inch baking dish.
 You would need to increase time to 50 to 60 minutes, depending on how crispy you like the edges.

 • Freeze for later: Shape the dough into balls and freeze before baking.
 Bake straight from frozen, adding just a few minutes to the oven time, for fresh bread anytime.
+Or freeze baked bread and thaw overnight before warming up in the oven before serving.

 How to Store This Recipe

 Pan de yuca tastes best fresh out of the oven, but if you have leftovers, store them in an airtight container in the fridge for up to 5 days.
-When ready to enjoy, simply reheat in a 350ยฐF oven or warm them in a skillet over medium heat.
+When ready to enjoy, simply reheat in a 350°F oven or warm them in a skillet over medium heat.

-What to Serve with Pan De Yuca
+How to Serve Pan De Yuca

-More Easy Baked Treats To Try
+More Easy Appetizer Snacks To Try

 A close-up of several golden brown muffin cakes arranged on a white plate.